jscoq/jscoq/README.md

 - http://www.mines-paristech.fr/Actualites/jsCoq-ou-Coq-dans-un-navigateur/2118
 - https://news.ycombinator.com/item?id=9836900

-### Addon Packages:
+### Addon Packages

 One of jsCoq's strengths is its support for bundling addon packages.
-In order to add your Coq package to jsCoq, you need to add a definition file in the `coq-addons` repository.
-We recommend you use one of the existing files as a model.
+In order to add your Coq package to jsCoq, you need to compile it with jsCoq's version of Coq.

-Also, you need to define a jsCoq package by editing the `coq-jslib/dftlibs.ml` file.
-Once that is done, call `make jscoq` again.
+Head over to [jscoq/addons](https://github.com/jscoq/addons) for pointers to some well-known packages that have been compiled for jsCoq and are bundled with every version of jsCoq.
+You can use these as examples for bundling your own libraries.

 ## Troubleshooting